ffimnsr/ffimnsr/README.md

 <h1 align="center">👋 + 🌏</h1>

-I'm a __technical writer__ and a __software engineer__ based in the beautiful islands of the Philippines (mostly exploring the world).
+I'm a **software engineer** and **technical writer** based in the beautiful islands of the Philippines.
+I enjoy exploring the world and sharing my knowledge through writing and coding.

-- 💹 I'm mostly interested in the financial world and stock market
+- 💹 I have a strong interest in the financial world and the stock market.
-- 👯 I’m also looking to collaborate with other content creators for Youtube and FB Streams
+- 👯 I’m looking to collaborate with other content creators for YouTube and Facebook streams.
-- 🎮 I'm a gamer also playing games like DS3 and other platformers
+- 🎮 I'm an avid gamer, enjoying titles like Dark Souls 3 and various platformers.
-- 🦀 I'm working on my rust lang skills
+- 🦀 I'm currently honing my skills in Rust programming.
-- 🐧 I'm a heavy fedora distro user
+- 🐧 I'm an enthusiastic Fedora Linux user.

 ## 🪸 Open Source Projects